-ICP Regina Youth Volleyball runs youth programs and leagues for both female and male volleyball players in Regina (and surrounding area) in grades 1 through 12.
+ICP Regina Youth Volleyball is a local, independent sport organization that offers developmental programming and youth leagues for the volleyball community of Regina.
+Programs and leagues are open to all boys and girls of Regina (and surrounding area) in grades 1 through 12.
 We welcome players at all levels; players who are new to volleyball looking to learn a new sport, to players who are competitive and high performance looking to refine skills.
+There is something for everyone!

-Our club teams will compete in additional tournaments with the option to travel to away tournaments.
+New to our program line-up for the Winter season are our club teams!
+Club teams will compete in the regular ICP league as well as additional club tournaments sanctioned by Sask Volleyball.
 Our club teams are unique in the sense that along with tournament play on weekends, club teams will also compete in our weekly league - something that is not offered to other club teams.

 All of our programs follow the Volleyball Canada Long-Term Athlete Development Model which provides the basis in skill development training and competition kids need to enjoy the sport and perform their best.